Travel Information Czech Republic

 • 0.0 per mille alcohol limit

-• On selected motorways, a maximum speed of 150 km/h has applied since 2024
+• Since 2024, a maximum speed of 150 km/h applies on selected motorways

-• Fines were increased in 2024, in some cases up to fivefold
+• Fines were increased by up to five times in some cases in 2024

 • A German driving licence is sufficient

-• Vehicle registration certificate Part I must be carried (international insurance card recommended)
+• Vehicle registration certificate Part I must be carried (IVK recommended)

 • Trams have right of way

-Further details can be found in our guide to traffic regulations in the Czech Republic.
+You can find further details in our guide on traffic regulations in the Czech Republic.

-The vignette requirement applies to vehicles up to 3.5 tonnes GVW (including motorhomes).
+The vignette requirement applies to vehicles up to 3.5 tonnes gross vehicle weight (including motorhomes).
 Motorcycles, trikes, and trailers are exempt.
 Vehicles over 3.5 tonnes require an on-board unit.

-Exemptions apply, among others, to sections of the D0, D1, and D5 as well as to country roads.
+Exceptions apply, among others, to parts of the D0, D1, and D5, as well as to country roads.
 Electric and hydrogen vehicles are exempt.

 The refuelling and charging network in the Czech Republic is well developed.
-Particularly in cities and along motorways, you will find numerous petrol stations and electric charging points.
+You will find numerous petrol stations and EV charging points, especially in cities and along motorways.

 • Super: Natural 95